21 Shade Perennials For Zone 5 Gardens

 Ornamental Gardens

-Creating a shade garden in USDA hardiness zone 7?
-It can be difficult to find the perfect perennial plants due to the climate variability in hardiness zone 7 which covers many different states in the US.
-In this article, we take a look at some of our favorite perennials for hardiness zone 7, whether you are creating a shade garden or just need some perennials to plant in a shady area.
+It can be difficult to find the perfect perennial plants due to the climate variability in zone 7, which covers many different states in the U.S. In this article, we take a look at some of our favorite perennials for zone 7, whether you are creating a shade garden or just need some perennials to plant in a shady area.

 Ornamental Gardens